Dissipative Emergence of Inflation from Quasi-Cyclic Universe: Dissipative effects and graceful entry to inflation

-where $m_\phi$ should be understood as the field-dependent mass ($m_\phi^2 = V''(\phi)$), and it vanishes when $V'' \leq 0$.
+Precisely speaking, this perturbative decay rate is valid around the minimum of the potential.
+A precise estimation of the gauge field production requires a preheating-like analysis, but the order of magnitude will be the same.
+With this in mind, we deal $m_\phi$ as the field-dependent mass ($m_\phi^2 = V''(\phi)$) in our numerical simulation.
+Note that, when $V'' \leq 0$, $\Gamma$ as the decay rate of a particle with its mass $m_\phi$ does not make sense, and we turn off the decay channel.
+In particular, the decay does not occur when $\phi$ is on a plateau.
 It is important to note that the inflaton energy dissipates through the perturbative decay over a significantly longer time scale than the oscillation period.
-This is due to the fact that $f \gg m_\phi$.
+This is due to $f > m_\phi$ and numerical suppression factors in $\Gamma_\text{dec}$.
 As previously discussed, the dissipation process must be effective before the onset of tachyonic instabilities, which occurs after several oscillation periods.
-To avoid the Big Crunch triggered by the tachyonic instabilities, therefore, a more efficient dissipation process is required.
+To avoid the big crunch triggered by the tachyonic instabilities, therefore, a more efficient dissipation process is required.